The role of carers in Ireland

 - Light housekeeping; changing bed linen, making beds, cleaning the kitchen and bathroom, ironing and preparing meals

 - Running errands; picking up prescriptions, returning library books, posting letters at the post office, picking up a few groceries or buying clothes.

 - Bringing a client on walks or around the shops or spending time with them doing their favourite hobby

 - Helping those with dementia on a short term or long term basis completing the duties above.

 - Live-In Care and assistance

-Homecare is a vital part of Irish life and is an area that deserves support and effective resources.
+To conclude, the role of carers in Ireland is paramount as you can see.
+Therefore, homecare is a vital part of Irish life and is an area that deserves support and effective resources.
+The role of carers and their importance cannot be understated.
 Comfort Keepers’ carers can help a vulnerable person and their loved ones get the care and help that they need to live their best lives.

 To begin starting care for your loved one, you can click here.

 To join our incredible award-winning team, you can apply now by clicking here or emailing your CV to email@example.com